- Sole prop vs. S‑corp: 2026 basics

 Non‑tax trade‑offs: complexity and admin

-Even when the math favors an S‑corp, the structure is not free.
-You will typically add:
+Even when the dollar math favors an S‑corp, the structure is not free.
+You typically add:

-- Separate S‑corp tax filings and possibly state‑level filings.
+- Separate S‑corp tax filings and possibly extra state filings.

 - More formal bookkeeping and documentation around salary decisions and distributions.

-If you are not ready for that level of discipline—or you do not have the help to support it—staying a sole prop or standard LLC a little longer may be the better move even at higher income levels.
+If you are not ready for that level of discipline—or do not have support to handle it—sticking with a sole prop or standard LLC a bit longer may still be the better call, even at higher income levels.

 You might be ready for a serious S‑corp conversation if: